 It is recommended that you use SSL whenever you connect to a server that is configured to support it.
 SSL encryption protects data and credentials when they are transferred over the network, and provides stronger security than authentication alone.
-For detailed configuration instructions, see Configuring SSL Verification on a Windows Machine on page 11 or Configuring SSL Verification on a Non-Windows Machine on page 30.

 Driver Configuration Options